lassegit/langenscheidt-chrome-ext/readme.md

 # Chrome extension for searching Langenscheidt dictionary

-Langenscheidt provides the best free dictionary for German Danish translations available online.
+Langenscheidt provides the **best free dictionary** for German-Danish translations.
 This extension allows you to right click on marked text and then look it up in the Langenscheidt dictionary by selecting: "Search Langenscheidt":

 ![alt text](https://raw.githubusercontent.com/lassegit/langenscheidt-chrome-ext/master/screenshot.png)